RETALIATION AND WHISTLEBLOWER LAWYER

 Your employer must know of your protected conduct (i.e. your complaint or opposition) for a retaliation claim to exist.
 Under some laws, such as in the discrimination context, complaints are sufficient if made in a variety of ways (verbally or in writing, internally or to an outside agency such as the Massachusetts Commission Against Discrimination (MCAD) or the Equal Employment Opportunity Commission (EEOC)).
 Other laws require you to take specific steps to invoke protection under the law’s retaliation provision or to be entitled to a portion of funds recovered under whistleblowing provisions.
 If you do not take the required steps, you may not be able to bring a claim or share in the recovered funds.

 Enforce Your Workplace Rights

-If you believe you are being retaliated against or you are a whistleblower, you need to consult with an employment lawyer experienced in handling such claims.
-Attorney Tara Swartz has handled countless retaliation claims over the years.
+If you believe you are being retaliated against or you are a whistleblower, you need to consult with a retaliation lawyer experienced in handling such claims.
+Attorney Tara Swartz is an employee retaliation lawyer who has handled countless retaliation claims over the years.
 She understands the complexity of the applicable law and can assist you in rectifying your work environment or to obtain compensation if you were unlawfully terminated.

 Did your employer take adverse action against you for reporting discrimination or sexual harassment?
 Did you get fired for demanding your unpaid wages?
 Do you need to report unlawful activities?
 We can help you determine if you have legal recourse.
 Contact experienced Boston retaliation lawyer Tara Swartz by calling (617) 871-1500 or email us by clicking the button below.